jrajat/Rainbow-Song/README.md

 song about rainbow in the key of C major.

 the song is a happy song.
+It's really good.